okcoders/2018-spring-web-apps/class-01/README.md

   on a map
 - taking form input from a user and sending that to the server

-Obviously I'm making those things up, but the idea is that web apps do a lot more than just what a normal website does, and so we need better frameworks to handle this complicated logic that is now handled in the browser
+Obviously there is no hard definition, but the idea is that web apps do a lot more than just what a normal website does, and so we need better frameworks to handle this complicated logic that is now handled in the browser